1

 -

-- does not leak
+- doesn't leak

 - can be mounted tilted.